cyverse/irods-adm/coding-standards-bash.md

 6
 ```

-Also, `expr` is takes many times longer to execute than the shell's builtin arithmetic.
+Also, `expr` takes a lot longer to execute than the shell's builtin arithmetic.

-`let` isn't a declarative keyword in bash, so assignments must be quoted to avoid globbing and word
+`let` isn't a declarative keyword in bash, so you must quote assignments to avoid globbing and word
 splitting.
-It is simpler to avoid using `let`.

 ```bash
 prompt> let var=2 * 3